Profit before tax

 - Holding investments

-In 2019, we reviewed recently acquired entities, such as holding companies in Saint Lucia for Upstream and LNG operations in the Caribbean.
-Following this review, we consolidated the operations and simplified the holding structure.
-As a result, we have identified four St Lucian entities for liquidation.
+We reviewed recently acquired entities, such as holding companies in Saint Lucia for upstream and liquefied natural gas (LNG) operations in the Caribbean.
+Following this review, we consolidated the operations and simplified the holding structures.
+As a result, we identified four Saint Lucian entities for liquidation and completed these liquidations in 2021.

 Country Financial Analysis